 mvn archetype:create \ -DarchetypeGroupId=org.springframework.osgi \ -DarchetypeArtifactId=spring-osgi-bundle-archetype \ -DarchetypeVersion= \ -DgroupId=<your-project-groupId> \ -DartifactId=<your-project-artifactId> \ -Dversion=<your-project-version>

 |The command above should be invoked as one line - the |

 In both cases, the result of the commands is a Maven 2 project that defines two packages (one public and one private) and two Spring configurations:

 The project is packaged as an OSGi bundle.

 Notice that by default, the project does not contain a MANIFEST.MF for your project.
-The Maven infrastructure will generate it, either through SpringSource Bundlor (the default) or Apache Felix bundle plug-in.
-To generate the manifest, run the following (from the project root):
+The Maven infrastructure will generate it, through Apache Felix bundle plug-in.
+To do that, run the following (from the project root):